 This is the final suggestion in the price bracket of "free": you might be able to trade a bit of volunteer work overseas for a few days' room and meals.
 There's no instructional manual for this but when you're in a developing country and in a volunteering frame of mind, you can just... walk into a charity and ask (I spent the better part of a week in Malawi in a local guesthouse as a result of helping write up some proposals for an environmental group).
 You can also ask around Expat forums at your destination; that's where many conversations happen and someone might just be looking for a bit of help or a special skill you happen to have.

 If staying for free isn't your thing, you could book a room in a private home and get to know local people better.
 When I traveled throughout the Baltic states for several months, I stayed with families in three countries.
 While you do pay a fee (often quite modest) for homestay accommodation, you'll sleep in someone's home and share part of their lives for a few days.
 Often your hosts may speak a few words of English (but not always), and will provide a welcome contact point to local life - along with home-cooked food and great bus directions if you need them.

 It's back to school time

 University and college campuses sometimes rent out their rooms when classes aren't in session.
-These won't be luxurious by any means, but they'll be cheap, there will probably be good public transport nearby (students are poor, right?), not to mention cheap eats (for the same reason).
+These won't be luxurious by any means, but they'll be cheap, there will probably be good public transport nearby (students are broke, right?), not to mention cheap eats (for the same reason).
 My first ever solo stay in Geneva was in a university dorm, the only accommodation my youthful budget could cope with in this expensive city.

 A hostel, as in young and broke